rsksmart/rsk3.js/docs/rsk3.md

 Note on checksum addresses
 --------------------------

-All Ethereum addresses returned by functions of this package are returned as checksum addresses.
+All Rsk addresses returned by functions of this package are returned as checksum addresses.
 This means some letters are uppercase and some are lowercase.
 Based on that it will calculate a checksum for the address and prove its correctness.
 Incorrect checksum addresses will